arabidopsis/typescript-definitions/README.md

 * `content`:
 * `skip`: (`typescript-definitions` also skips - by default -  PhantomData fields ... sorry ghost who walks)
 * serialize_with="typescript_definitions::as_byte_string"
-* transparent: Newtypes are automatically transparent.
+* transparent: NewTypes are automatically transparent.
 Structs with a single field can be marked transparent.

 `serialize_with`, if placed on a `[u8]` or `Vec<u8>` field, will take that field to be a string.
 (And serde_json will output a `\xdd` encoded string of the array. *or* you can create your own... just ensure to name it `as_byte_string`)